Ryu Hayabusa: Dead or Alive series

 Ryu is additionally a player character in the Dead or Alive games, which take place chronologically years after the Ninja Gaiden series.
 He is written into the events of each of the Dead or Alive fighting tournaments, starting with the 1996 original game, in which he receives an invitation to the inaugural Dead or Alive tournament which he participates in while searching for fellow ninja, Kasumi, after she broke shinobi code and ran away from her village to get revenge on Raidou who crippled her brother, Hayate.
-After Raidou's defeat at Kasumi's hands with little aid from Ryu, Kasumi was kidnapped, leaving Ryu and Ayane to search for her.
 Ryu is the primary protagonist in the 1999 sequel Dead or Alive 2 where he canonically wins the second championship upon learning beforehand that an interdimensional creature named Gohyakumine Bankotsubo, escaped the Tengu world and joined the tournament to wreak chaos on the human world.
-Ryu with the help from Irene, rescues Kasumi from the Dead or Alive Tournament Executive Committee's (DOATEC) Germany facility, where she was being used as a test subject for the organization's Super Human Development project.
-Ryu later comes across his lost friend Hayate, now an amnesiac calling himself "Ein", who was also previously kidnapped and unwillingly use as a test subject in DOATEC's Epsilon project.
-His defeat at Ryu's hands restores parts of his memory.
+Ryu rescues Kasumi from the Dead or Alive Tournament Executive Committee's (DOATEC) Germany facility, where she was being used as a test subject for the organization's Super Human Development project.
+Ryu later comes across his lost friend Hayate.
 Ryu then destroys Tengu to save the world from his would-be plot, winning the second tournament.
-He later helps Hayate to fully recover his memories by fighting his own sister Kasumi, then found out together that Genra, Ayane’s foster father became a traitor like Raidou was, such as joining Victor Donovan’s DOATEC anti-Douglas faction, explaining the company’s faction involvement on kidnapping and cloning Kasumi for their Alpha clone project and implanting Hayate with “Epsilon”.